mcdaij/FMOD-User-Friendly-Integration-for-Viper-Engine/README.md

-# RPI Final Project Repository
+# Game Architecture Final Project Repository

   * build - Files to generate a build of the engine.
   * src - GA engine framework, FMOD libraries, and integration code.